 Senior management was now able to share with its employees success stories, or small tokens of appreciation – a letter for ‘Family Day’, employee benefit information or just invitations to company events.
 There was now clarity on who saw the updates and when, there was the capability for ‘targeted communication’ meaning you can notify only the relevant groups, whether it’s the shop employees or all supervisors.
 The ability to better communicate helped build a better community – today, as many as 93% of their employees visit the app twice a week!

 We can’t promise Pepsicoce will buy your manufacturing company for $3.2 billion, (if we could, we’d be in a different business!) but we can help you drive operational excellence for your company, improve the on-boarding process and establish a new way to communicate with your employees.
-We invite you to give it a try with a free 14 day trial or contact us for more information.
+We invite you to give it a try with a free plan or contact us for more information.